Myths play a useful role in our everyday life. They help to simplify and present stories that build shared understanding and insight.

 #2 Recognise and work with the winners and losers as you manage change

-In any change there are ‘winners’ and ‘losers’ and knowing who these are, what the nature of the gains and loses are and working with them to make the best of the change at an individual and organisational level.
+In any change there are ‘winners’ and ‘losers’ and knowing who these are, what the nature of the gains and loses are, and then working with them to make the best of the change at an individual and organisational level.

 This is a bit like playing the politics of workplace change.
 Knowing the real or perceived impact on a change and being prepared for, and genuinely building solutions, will go a long way to smoothing the way for the change.